 Denture Adhesive Cushions

-Another form of denture adhesive is a cushion or pad format.
-They are precisely as the term indicates, a small cotton cushion only these are impregnated with wax.
+Another form of denture adhesive uses a cushion or pad design.
+They use a small cotton cushion that is impregnated with wax.
 They are easy to use and remove but are intended for just temporary use until dentures can be relined or replaced.

 As denture cushions are designed to be a temporary solution for wearers who are losing bone density, there is another alternative.
 Gum shrinkage can be addressed with a denture liner.
 It is a flexible resin product that ‘re-fits’ dentures.
 Click here to learn more about them.

 These cushions are designed for use with either upper or lower dentures and create a natural vacuum seal that will hold false teeth in place.
 In fact, the manufacturer has called the entire process VACUUM GRIP.